-IAP2 Spectrum of Public Participation

-Increasing Level of Public Impact

-Inform Consult Involve Collaborate Empower To provide the To obtain public To work directly To partner with To place final

-Public participation goal To provide the public with balanced and objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions.
+of Puk olic Par • ON ng Level of Public International Associa for Public Participat Inform Consult Involve Collaborate Empower Public participation goal To provide the public with balanced and objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions.
 To obtain public feedback on analysis, alternatives and/or decisions.
 To work directly with the public throughout the process to ensure that public concerns and aspirations are consistently understood and considered.
 To partner with the public in each aspect of the decision including the development of alternatives and the identification of the preferred solution.
-To place final decision-making in the hands of the public.
+To place final decision-makin in the hands of the public.
 Promise to the public We will keep you informed.
 We will keep you informed, listen to and acknowledge concerns and aspirations, and provide feedback on how public input influenced the decision.
 We will work with you to ensure that your concerns and aspirations are directly reflected in the alternatives developed and provide feedback on how public input influenced the decision.
 We will look to you for advice and innovation in formulating solutions and incorporate your advice and recommendations into the decisions to the maximum extent possible.
-We will implement what you decide.

-Example techniques

-- Fact sheets

-- Web sites

-- Open houses

-- Public comment

-- Focus groups

-- SurveysPublic meetings

-- Workshops

-- Deliberative polling

-- Citizen advisory committees

-- Consensusbuilding

-- Participatory decisionmaking

-- Citizen juries

-- Ballots

-- Delegated decision
+We will implement what you decid Example techniques Fact sheetsWeb sitesOpen houses Public comment Focus groups Surveys Public meetings Workshops Deliberative polling Citizen advisory committees Consensus- building Participatory decision- making Citizen juries Ballots Delegated decision